ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 This can be rectified by filtering reads with low average base quality or trimming low quality reads.

 Other important metrics include:
-• Per base sequence composition plot: It reports the percent of bases called at each position across all reads in the file.
+* **Per base sequence composition plot**: It reports the percent of bases called at each position across all reads in the file.
 You can expect read start sequence biases in this plot if fragmenting with transposases or due to random hexamer priming.

-• Per Sequence GC content plot:  The ‘Per Sequence GC content’ averages GC content over all sequences (indicated as red line) and compares it modelled normal distribution of GC content.
+* **Per Sequence GC content plot**:  The ‘Per Sequence GC content’ averages GC content over all sequences (indicated as red line) and compares it modelled normal distribution of GC content.
 In this sample, we observe that both the distributions are almost similar.
 In case, the red distribution would be unusually different from the blue one, this could mean that the library is contaminated with a genome of another organism (could be observed by broad peaks) or there are other kinds of bias (in case of over-represented sequences, you would see sharp peaks).

-• Sequence Duplication Plot: The ‘Sequence Duplication Levels’ plot shows the relative number of sequences with different degrees of duplication.
+* **Sequence Duplication Plot**: The ‘Sequence Duplication Levels’ plot shows the relative number of sequences with different degrees of duplication.
 This module analyses only first 100,000 sequences in each file.
 Each sequence is tracked to the end of the file to give a representative count of the overall duplication level.
 In a diverse library most sequences will occur only once in the final set.
 A low level of duplication may indicate a very high level of coverage of the target sequence, but a high level of duplication could indicate a bias such as PCR over-amplification or low complexity library due to small amounts of starting materials.
 In this sample, we do not observe high level of duplication.
 Duplicates are removed prior to peak calling.

-• Over-represented sequences plot: The ‘Overrepresented Sequence Plot’ lists all of the sequence which make up more than 0.1% of the total.
+* **Over-represented sequences plot**: The ‘Overrepresented Sequence Plot’ lists all of the sequence which make up more than 0.1% of the total.
 Theoretically, a normal-high throughput library would have a diverse set of sequences; no individual sequence would account for a high fraction of the whole.
 However, if the sample does contain overrepresented sequences, it could mean that the plot is highly biologically significant or the library is contaminated or it has a bias.
 With ChIP-Seq, it is quite likely to see over-represented sequences in the immunoprecipitated sample as you are enriching for specific protein-bound DNA sequences.
 Lack of over-represented sequences, as in case of this sample, doesn’t necessarily mean that you have a bad sample/experiment.